Jeedae01/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-What are Signals
+What are Signals?
-Process flow
+Process flow.
 Signals that cannot be ignored.